BingKui/javascript-zh/README.md

   <a name="variables--one-const"></a><a name="13.2"></a>
   - [13.2](#variables--one-const) Use one `const` or `let` declaration per variable. eslint: [`one-var`](https://eslint.org/docs/rules/one-var.html)

-    > Why?
+    > 为什么?
 It’s easier to add new variable declarations this way, and you never have to worry about swapping out a `;` for a `,` or introducing punctuation-only diffs.
 You can also step through each declaration with the debugger, instead of jumping through all of them at once.

     ```javascript
     // bad